RossFahan/social-network-api/README.md

    - `PUT /api/thoughts/:id`: Updates a thought by ID.
    - `DELETE /api/thoughts/:id`: Deletes a thought by ID.

-Refer to API documentation (if available) for more details.

 ## Author Info
 ### Links